dabeaz/curio/docs/reference.rst

 .. attribute:: Task.cancel_pending

-   An instance of any pending cancellation exception.
+   An instance of a pending cancellation exception.
+Raised on the next blocking operation.

 .. attribute:: Task.allow_cancel